iZUMi-kyouka/ip/README.md

 > Time is what we want most but what we use worst. -- William Penn

 ## Adding todos
 Todos are the most basic type of task.
 It is simply the task name and its status.

+NOTE: **Task name cannot be empty.**

 Example: `todo clean bedroom /tags not_urgent`